Ravenswood Open Space Preserve and parking lot will be closed

 Construction on the Ravenswood Bay Trail is scheduled to begin in late-August 2019.
 There will be occasional traffic control along roadways throughout the project area as large equipment and materials are moved into place.
 Construction vehicles will be accessing the site via Bay Road, University Avenue and the gate at the end of Fordham Street.
 Construction is anticipated to be complete in Summer 2020.

-The Ravenswood Bay Trail will complete a 0.6 mile critical missing gap in the San Francisco Bay Trail on the San Francisco Peninsula, between the existing Bay Trail along University Avenue and the existing unpaved multi-purpose trail in the Ravenswood Open Space Preserve.
-Completing this trail gap will open up 80 miles of continuous Bay Trail connecting to Menlo Park to the north, Mt.
-View/Sunnyvale/Santa Clara to the south and across the Dumbarton Bridge to the East Bay.
+The Ravenswood Bay Trail project will complete a 0.6-mile critical gap in the San Francisco Bay Trail on the peninsula, between University Avenue and Ravenswood Open Space Preserve.
+Completing this trail gap will connect 80 miles of continuous Bay Trail connecting from Menlo Park to Sunnyvale and across the Dumbarton Bridge to the East Bay.

 A Mitigated Negative Declaration and Initial Study for the Ravenswood Bay Trail Connection Project was approved on November 16, 2016.

 This project is funded by Midpen Measure AA funds to help complete Vision Plan Portfolio #2 – Build New Bayfront Trails.
 Partners provided additional funds for:

 - Association of Bay Area Governments/Coastal Conservancy: $40,000